Coarse Grained Quantum Dynamics: Dynamics of in perturbation theory

-where $K_{\bar{u}}$ is a partial matrix element from transitions between an initial UV state $\bar{u}$ to itself; $\gamma$ controls transitions out of $\bar{u}$ into other UV states, while $A$ describes the associated loss of unitarity in the subspace $\ket{\bu}\otimes\HIR$.
+where $K_{\bar{u}}$ is a partial matrix element for transitions between an initial UV state $\bar{u}$ to itself; $\gamma$ controls transitions out of $\bar{u}$ into other UV states, while $A$ describes the associated loss of unitarity in the subspace $\ket{\bu}\otimes\HIR$.
+The sum in expression for $\gamma$ runs over the part of the UV Hilbert space that is orthogonal to the initial state $|\bar{u} \rangle$.